S&P 500: Comprehensive Review and Outlook

 Global currency dynamics add complexity.
 While large fiscal deficits and central banks' pivot toward hard assets (evidenced by gold's historic rally) signal long-term concerns about fiat currency stability, the near-term effect of dollar weakness paradoxically supports higher U.S. equity valuations in nominal terms.
 This creates an unusual dynamic where currency distrust may actually fuel further stock market gains.

 Technical evidence supports continuation.
 Across multiple timeframes, the weight of technical evidence suggests ongoing consolidation within a durable uptrend rather than distribution patterns that typically precede major reversals.
-This reinforces the view that any near-term weakness likely represents healthy pullbacks within an intact bull market.
+This reinforces the view that any medium-term weakness likely represents healthy pullbacks within an intact bull market.

 📝 Update History